Skip to content

 bash

-pnpm --filter @super-line/example-store-sync-json dev # http://localhost:5273
+pnpm --filter @super-line/example-chat-supervisor dev # web http://localhost:5173 · server ws://localhost:8792

-synced-canvas — roll-your-own CRDT (no Store seam)
+synced-canvas — roll-your-own CRDT (raw relay)

 Two browser apps demonstrating synced JSON state over super-line, backed by a CRDT — a collaborative canvas where multiple tabs and the server co-edit one document, persisted server-side. super-line stays CRDT-agnostic: it relays opaque base64 update bytes per room and never parses the doc.
 A debug side panel mirrors the live state and logs each patch tagged by origin (local / peer / server), so you can watch the server's edits land.
 Built once with Yjs and once with Automerge — open either in two windows (run one at a time).